ros-drivers/joystick_drivers/joy/README.md

 * coalesce_interval_ms (int, default: 1)
   * The number of milliseconds to wait after an axis event before publishing a message.
 Since the kernel sends an event for every change, this can significantly reduce the number of messages published.
 Setting it to 0 disables this behavior.
 The default of 1 ms is a good compromise between message delays and number of messages published.

-## Technical note about interfacing with the joystick on Linux
+## Technical note about interfacing with joysticks and game controllers on Linux

 On Linux there are two different ways to interface with a joystick.
 The distinction only makes a difference when attempting to pass through the device into a container or virtual machine.
 The first interface is via the joystick driver subsystem, which generally shows up as a device in /dev/input/js0 (or other numbers at the end).
 This is the way that the "joy_linux" package accesses the joystick.
 The second way to interface is through the generic event subsystem, which generally shows up as /dev/input/event7 (or other numbers at the end).
 This is the way that SDL (and hence this "joy" package) accesses the joysticks.